colber/eventtube-server/README.md

 ## Server
-By default the server start on the `localhost:9000` The server has got slim SDK (6Kb) for work with him.
-Also the server has got thin JS SDK (6 Kb) for work with him from the FrontEnd.
+By default the server start on the `localhost:9000` Also the server has got thin JS SDK (6 Kb) for work with him from the FrontEnd.
 You can find it on the path `http://localhost:9000/sdk/js`

 ## On the FrontEnd

-The first include SDK:
-In the header of the yor web page add following commands
+The first include SDK, in the web page's header add following commands

     $ <script src="http://localhost:9000/sdk/js" async onload="initEventTube()"></script>